 Visitors to Sixty Vines should take special note of any wine labelled “Vine Huggers,” because these are especially unique.
 Vine Huggers wines are all from private labels, available exclusively at Sixty Vines.

 Assuming healthiness and deliciousness are mutually exclusive, the Crispy Zucchini ($6) is one of those dishes that sounds purely healthy.
 Yet, the masterminds behind Sixty Vines create healthy cuisine without compromising on flavor.
 The zucchini is flash fried but very light, dusted with tapioca and served with peppadew peppers and cilantro.
 It’s finished with a sweet chili vinaigrette.
 Though the presentation wasn’t spectacular, the overall taste was.
-As Rebecca pointed out, it looked healthy, but tasted amazing.
 The sweet chili vinaigrette was applied with a light touch: Beautifully enhancing the zucchini without drowning it.
 The light breading was even gluten-free.
-Perfect.

 The scrumptious, seasonal Squash Blossom pizza ($11) is topped with white sauce, mozzarella, and lemon-herb goat cheese.
 The bright, cheery squash blossoms bloom up from the cheese, almost too curious to eat.
-But we didn’t resist.
 The goat cheese was exceptionally fresh and was complemented by just enough zest from the citrus.

 It’s my belief that an egg makes everything better and the Fettuccine ($12) was no exception.
 With butternut squash, a sunny duck egg & cracklin’s, sage butter and pea tendrils, this Fettuccine had a stunning presentation and lived up to its own hype.
 Herby and rich, even if you’re stuffed at this point from Crispy Zucchini and Toasts, you’ll probably clean your plate.
 I rarely order pasta at a restaurant, but if they were all this good, I’d order it every time.